-NEW YORK, NY.- James Cohan Gallery presents Italian-American artist Aldo Tambellini, We Are the Primitives of a New Era, Paintings and Projections 1961-1989, curated by Joseph Ketner and running from September 12th through October 19th.
+James Cohan Gallery is pleased to present Italian-American artist Aldo Tambellini: We Are the Primitives of a New Era, Paintings and Projections 1961-1989, curated by Joseph Ketner and running from September 12th through October 19th.
 This is the artist's first New York gallery exhibition in nearly four decades.